laurielim/REACT21K_PHP_Day_09_OOP/README.md

 # Object Oriented Programming with Symfony

 This repo contains the class exercise we did on day 9 of the [Programming in PHP](https://github.com/laurielim/REACT21K_PHP) course which is part of the Full Stack Web Development Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).
 It's a continuation of the previous lessons we had.
-It is also [hosted on Heroku](//obscure-journey-43772.herokuapp.com).
+It was previously hosted on Heroku.

 An SQL database was also enabled with CRUD commands implemented.
-The local db is running on SQLite and the hosted version uses Heroku Postrgres.
+The local db runs on SQLite and the hosted version used Heroku Postgres.
+Unfortunately, Heroku has removed the free plan for Heroku Postgres so the online instance was taken down.

 ## Technologies used